 We learned the hard way that asking people for their opinion about the product we developed didn’t translate to purchase like we had hoped.
 After conducting many focus groups, we thought the product we developed would have traction.
 But we were asking if people liked it and thought they would buy it, instead of mocking up the product and putting it out into real-world contexts and seeing what happened.
 When the product got to market, nobody bought it – and we were shocked – because the opinions in the focus groups had been so favorable.

-We hate hearing stories where opinion-based research led teams to feel false confidence in a product, service or business model idea, only for the idea to end up costing the company hundreds of thousands of dollars because it didn’t have true product-market-fit.
-This sort of misleading research is avoidable by pivoting the research setup and testing Leap of Faith Assumptions, the startup-minded scientific-method-meets-market-research way of behaviorally vetting product, service, or disruptive new business model prototypes.
+We hate hearing stories where opinion-based research-led teams to feel false confidence in a product, service or business model idea, only for the idea to end up costing the company hundreds of thousands of dollars because it didn’t have true product-market-fit.
+This sort of misleading research is avoidable by pivoting the research setup and testing your riskiest assumptions, the startup-minded scientific-method-meets-market-research way of behaviorally vetting product, service, or disruptive new business model prototypes.

-Tools that fit into our Lean Innovation, Leap of Faith Assumption testing toolbox must fit three criteria:
+Tools that fit into our Assumption Based Development toolbox must fit three criteria:

 These three criteria ensure the misleading opinion-asking research setup described earlier doesn’t happen again, and pivots to quicker, leaner testing overall (instead of an all-your-eggs-in-one-basket approach).
-With these three parameters in mind, The Garage Group typically leverages one of these three prototype testing vehicles when testing Leap of Faith Assumptions:
+With these three parameters in mind, The Garage Group typically leverages one of these three prototype testing vehicles when testing your riskiest assumptions:

 We typically constrain this to roughly 150 participants give 10-15 min of overnight quantitative feedback on prototypes.
 Prototype formats that work well for quick quantitative testing are explainer videos depicting a process/service, illustrated mock-up visuals, text descriptions and more.

 Output: Number data and minimal explanation of the ‘why’ behind customers’ decisions.